Society of Urologic Oncology Fellowship

 In addition to the hands-on educational approach to urologic oncology research, the program provides the fellow with structured research training.
 The Urologic Oncology clinical research group meets weekly to provide guidance and support to the fellow.
 There is also an intensive research didactic program that covers topics including developing a research project, critically reviewing the literature, designing a study, presenting data, publishing manuscripts, and an in-depth review of statistical methods and their applications.

 - Applicants should apply with letter of intent, curriculum vitae and three letters of recommendation.

-- Applications should be received by February 15th for June match.
-Late applications will be accepted until April 15th.
+- Applications for 2019-2021 should be received by March 15 for June match.
+Late applications will be accepted until April 15.

 - For more information about the match and application process, please visit the Society of Urologic Oncology.

 - All applicants must have completed a US residency in urology (or equivalent) and be able to obtain a Washington State Medical License.